zeninspire/multigram/README.md

 # multigram
-allows user to filter by multiple instagram hashtag
+a web app that allows users to filter by multiple instagram hashtags